56kcloud/terraform_advisor_by_56k/README.md

 ## AWS Well-Architected Documentation

 The AWS Well-Architected Framework documentation is already included in this project and available to the agent at `knowledge/aws/waf.json`.
-No additional setup or scraping is required.
+No additional setup is required.

 ## Automated Review Questions